Ohio car insurance laws

 - $25,000 in property damage liability coverage per accident

-Drivers who purchase minimum coverage car insurance in Ohio will pay the lowest premium.
+Drivers who purchase minimum coverage car insurance in Ohio will pay the lowest average premiums.
 However, opting for liability-only coverage is not a recommended strategy for getting cheap insurance.
 Car accidents can be costly, and there is no guarantee that minimum coverage insurance will cover the full cost of an accident.

 For example, imagine you cause an accident and the other driver gets rushed to the hospital with multiple injuries.
 Minimum coverage insurance would only cover $25,000 in medical bills and legal costs.
 If the other driver ended up with $70,000 in medical bills, you would be responsible for paying the other $45,000 out of pocket.